skadyan/dbt-101/README.md

-# dbt-101
+# dbt_201

-Bootstrap dbt project (with Apache Spark)
+Bootstrap a new dbt project (with Apache Spark) with enterprise grade development configuration.

 # Local Setup